fabianmartins/alienattack.workshop/README.md

 We know that the system is not running properly because we tried to run each one of the applications, and while with the console open on the browser, we could see a lot of errors, and it's clear that the application is broken.

-As you will need to run application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications
+As you will need to run application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications.
+For this part, you will use the environment that you cloned **into your local computer** on the step ["Clone the application repository - ON YOUR COMPUTER"](#config-cloneapprep).

 * **Manager console**: using your browser, visit the folder where you installed the application, and open **`./scoreboard/index.html`**.
 * **Game console**: using your browser, visit the folder where you installed the application, and open **`./game/index.html`**.